liznerski/eoe/README.md

 ## Custom datasets

-We also support custom datasets.
+We also support training with custom datasets and models.

+### Default EOE training with custom datasets
 Please use either `eoe/src/eoe/main/train_custom.py` or `eoe/src/eoe/main/evolve_oe_custom.py` for custom data.
 The code looks for the data in `eoe/data/datasets/custom/` and expects the folder to be of the form specified in (1), which follows the one-vs-rest approach, or of the form specified in (2), which follows the general AD approach.